winter activities in maine

 One of the first ways to add seasonal charm to your visit is with a horse and carriage ride in the Old Port.
 Make sure to bundle up and grab a hot chocolate or cup of joe from one of our many local coffee shops to enjoy as you view the historic beauty of Maine’s most prominent city.

 When you’re ready to people watch and socialize we take bar--hopping to a new level with the seasonal availability of outdoor ice bars.
 Great blocks of ice are carved into eye--pleasing configurations from whimsical characters to sculpted piping systems that keep your drink cool as the liquid sluices into your ready glass.
 To maximize your ability to incorporate all of these forms of entertainment (and more) into one trip, plan your vacation to coincide with a winter festival.
 Each community from Greater Portland puts together a special program of activities, games and competitions.
 Chili and chowder cook offs, ice skating and sled dog races are some of the additional crowd--pleasing pursuits available during these events.
+Explore neighborhood breweries, pubs, and distilleries along the way.
+You’ll find hidden gems and local faves around every corner.
+Make sure to venture throughout downtown Portland to experience more flavors like Root Wild Kombucha, Rising Tide Brewery, and Three of Strong Spirits up in East Bayside.

 As proud Mainers, we are pros at finding fun – and staying warm – through the coldest of winter days.
 We’ve come to understand the joy of cross country skiing through a quiet forest or the thrill of hearing ice skates glide over smooth ice, then, at day’s end, finding a cozy fire and warming food and drink to take off the chill.